prabhdeepsingh-design/Induction-program/README.md

 - **Er.
 Ravinder Garg** – Chief Engineer, Municipal Corporation, Ludhiana
 - **Er.
 Rakesh Kumar** – GNDEC Alumnus (Batch 1991), ADC Ludhiana

-Thank you for sharing your inspiring journeys and encouraging students to grow with **values, skills, and vision**.
+Thank you for sharing your inspiring journeys and encouragin students to grow with **values, skills, and vision**.

 ## 🙌 Vote of Thanks
 The event concluded with a heartfelt **Vote of Thanks** by **Dr. K.S.
 Mann**, HoD IT.